Frequently asked questions

 Does the Health and Social Care Partnership employ staff?

 No, the Partnership itself does not employ staff.
-Staff will remain employed by their existing organisations.
+Staff remain employed by their existing organisations.

 What does the Partnership mean for our working arrangements?

-Staff will continue to work for their existing organisations.
-Their terms and conditions will remain the same but there may be some changes to how, where and with whom they work.
+Staff continue to work for their existing organisations.
+Their terms and conditions remain the same but there may be some changes to how, where and with whom they work.

 Will there be changes as a result of the new Partnership?